itaysnir/itaysnir.github.io/about.md

 title: About
 permalink: /about/
 ---
-Hello!
+Ahoy!

-I'm Itay, EE & Physics graduate from TAU, and currently doing my CS masters at the Technion.
+I'm Itay, EE & Physics graduate from TAU, currently doing my CS masters at the Technion.
+My research area is operating systems internals, focusing on efficient & secure DMA methods.

-My main interests are kernel development, system exploitation and vuln research.
+On my free time i do system exploitation and vuln research.
-This site is basically my logger, documenting what i research on my free time.
+This site is my logger, documenting what i research on my free time.

 You can find few of my projects at GitHub:
 [itaysnir][itaysnir-page] /